devmilon923/Affiliate-url-generator/README.md

 - **Track Clicks**: The application tracks how many times each affiliate link is clicked.
 - **Visit History**: View all visit history for each affiliate link, including the original URL and the date of creation.
 - **Content UI**: A user-friendly interface to interact with the application.
+- **Login/Create**: Users can log in, create an account, and the link will follow them.
+- **Role-Based Authentication**: Users can log in, create an account, and access links based on their roles.

 ## Tech Stack